jim-junior/jim-junior/README.md

 I am Beingana Jim Junior, A Software Engineering Student.

-I enjoy implementing Open Standards, Research Papers and White paper documents that can be implemented into Code.

 Here are a few of my personal projects.

 - **`gopq-crypto`**: Implementations of various [Post-quantum cryptography (PQC)](https://en.wikipedia.org/wiki/Post-quantum_cryptography) algorithms in Golang.